 2 medium rutabagas, peeled and quartered

-- Preheat the roaster for 10 to 15 minutes at 250 degrees Fahrenheit.
+- Preheat your electric roaster for 10 to 15 minutes at 250 degrees Fahrenheit.

-- Pat the meat with paper towels so it's completely dry, then trim most of the surface fat off the brisket with a sharp knife.
+- Pat the meat with paper towels so it's completely dry, then trim most of the surface fat off with a sharp knife.

-- Place the roast in the roaster pan that fits into the electric roaster.
+- Place the brisket in a roaster pan that fits into the electric roaster.

-- Put the roasting pan in the roaster, and put on the lid.
+- Put the roasting pan in the roaster, and put the lid on.

-- Test the temperature of the corned beef after 4 hours.
-Once it's reached about 140 degrees Fahrenheit, put the cabbage, potatoes, onions, carrots and rutabaga around the roast.
+- After 4 hours, test the temperature of the corned beef with your meat thermometer.
+Once it reaches 140 degrees F, place the cabbage, potatoes, onions, carrots and rutabaga around the roast.

-- Put the lid back on, and let the roast bake for another hour.
+- Put the lid back on, and let the roast cook for another hour.

-- Corned beef retains its pink color when cooking, so the best way to judge doneness is when the internal temperature reaches 145 F, measured with a thermometer inserted into the thickest part of the roast.
+- Corned beef retains its pink color when cooking.
+You'll know it's done when the internal temperature reaches 145 F, per the USDA.

-- Remove the corned beef from the roaster and put it on a platter.
+- Remove the corned beef from the roaster and place it on a serving platter.

-- Cover it loosely with foil and let it sit for 15 minutes before slicing so the juices distribute evenly.
+- Cover the corned beef loosely with foil and let it rest for 15 minutes before slicing so the juices distribute evenly.

-- Drain the vegetables and serve them beside the sliced corned beef or serve them as a soup with the broth from the roast.
+- Drain the vegetables and serve them beside the sliced corned beef, or serve them as soup with the broth from the roast.